Physics Simulation in C++ with Omni Physics: Real-Time Rigid Body and Particle Systems

 collision_system = world.collision_system

-The C++ backend runs the heavy math on CPU (multi-threaded) or GPU (CUDA particle systems).
-Python just calls into the API — you never write C++.
+C++ does the heavy lifting on CPU or GPU, Python just calls the API.

 Rigid Body Dynamics